-Health benefits: There are many health benefits associated with Nordic, or cross-country, skiing.
-These include overall cardiovascular health, leg strengthening, balance and coordination, and more.
+Health benefits: There are many health benefits associated with Nordic or cross-country skiing.
+These include cardiovascular health, leg strengthening, balance and coordination, and more.

 Gear: You’ll need to rent or buy skis, boots, and poles.
-As far as clothing, you’ll want base layer pants and some type of ski pants.
-For your upper body, a base layer, an insulation layer, and a shell are a typical option, though there are others.
+For clothing, you’ll want base layer pants and some type of ski pants.
+For your upper body, a base layer, an insulation layer, and a shell are typical options, though there are others.
 Don’t forget that you’ll need a hat and gloves for any outdoor winter activity.

-Tips for the novice: The most common mistake novice or first-time cross-country skiers make is dressing for standing in the cold instead of skiing in the cold.
-In other words, they dress too warm, often in a thick jacket that has little to no breathability.
-Dress in layers.
+Tips for the novice: The most common mistake for a novice or first-time cross-country skier is dressing for standing in the cold instead of skiing in the cold.
+In other words, they dress too warmly.
 It is not uncommon to sweat while skiing, even in temps between 20 and 30 degrees Fahrenheit, and that sweat can cool quickly on your body.
 So you want breathable clothing that keeps your body temperature regulated.
-Also, heavy gloves are a no-no unless it’s extremely cold (around 15 degrees Fahrenheit or below).

-In addition to as much or as little of a workout as you want, nordic skiing gets you out into nature during arguably the most beautiful time of year: winter.
+Nordic skiing is renowned worldwide as one of the best workouts for cold weather months, but it also gets you out exploring the local trails at a time when you might otherwise stay indoors.
 There is nothing quite like skiing through the woods just before sunset when everything in sight is coated in snow.
-Also, flying down hills with your skis held firmly into the grooves of a Nordic trail is immensely fun.
+Also, flying down hills with your skis firmly in a Nordic trail’s grooves is immensely fun.

-Where to do it: Many northern states have excellent cross0country skiing areas.
-Minnesota, Wisconsin, and Michigan’s Upper Peninsula all have stellar Nordic ski areas.
-If you’re really zealous about Nordic skiing, take a trip to Scandinavia, where it’s more than a sport — it’s a way of life.
+Where to do it: Many northern states have excellent cross-country skiing areas.
+Minnesota, Wisconsin, and Michigan’s Upper Peninsula have stellar Nordic ski areas.
+If you’re really zealous about Nordic skiing, take a trip to Scandinavia, where it’s more than a sport, it’s a way of life.

-Health benefits: Alpine (downhill) skiing is a sport that is both extremely fun and a great workout.
-The parts of your body that will be the sorest on day three of a weeklong ski trip will definitely be your legs, but the health benefits don’t end below the belt.
-Downhill skiing is one of the best ways to work your core.
-It also improves flexibility throughout the body.
+Health benefits: Alpine — downhill — skiing is a sport that is both extremely fun and a great workout.
+Your legs will certainly feel the effects of alpine skiing the most, but the health benefits don’t end below the belt.
+Downhill skiing is one of the best ways to work your core and can also improve flexibility throughout the body.

 Tips for the novice: Two words: ski school.
-If you’re downhill skiing for the first time, you’re not going to get very far without a lesson.
+If you’re downhill skiing for the first time, you will not get very far without a lesson.
 Also, there is a very steep learning curve.
-It’s one of those sports where you can get frustrated very easy at first.
-But push on, because once you’re good, it’s one of the greatest sports on earth.
+Learning to ski can be frustrating at first, but stick with it, and you’ll soon find yourself carving those runs and getting a full-body workout.

-There’s skiing, and then there’s skiing powder (pow pow) out west.
+There’s skiing, and then there’s skiing powder out west.
 This is the Shangri La of alpine skiing.
-When you’re waist deep choking on snow and getting face shots with each turn, there’s no other feeling on earth.
+There’s no better feeling on earth when you’re waist-deep and getting face shots with each turn.
 Floating down the mountain in deep powder is a very addicting activity.
 Let it snow.

-Health benefits: Snowshoeing is a great leg workout and it can be a serious cardio exercise as well.
+Health benefits: Snowshoeing is a great leg workout and can be a serious cardio exercise.

-Gear: In addition to warm winter clothes, you will need a pair of snowshoes.
+Gear: In addition to warm winter clothes and boots, you will need a pair of snowshoes.
 They can be rented or bought, depending on your adventure needs.
 Many ski resort towns will have ski rental shops that will rent snowshoes.
 It’s always a good idea to bring a backpack with food, water, and extra clothes.

 The coolest part of snowshoeing is getting out in nature during the winter when there’s a ton of snow and enjoying the beauty of your surroundings.
 Snowshoeing in Grand Teton National Park is one of the most exciting, beautiful ways to see the park and spend an afternoon.
 Plus, there’s no shortage of wildlife and panoramic vistas — bring your camera.
 Anywhere with deep snow is a great place to try snowshoeing.